tomahim/tweetsplanner/Readme.md

 - [X] Being able to launch ReactJS, Flask and PostgreSQL using Docker
 - [X] Basic Login / registration feature (with JWT support)
-- [ ] Create a CRUD dashboard to plan tweets --> IN PROGRESS
+- [ ] Create a CRUD dashboard to plan tweets --> IN PR  OGRESS
 - [ ] Use Twitter API to automatically send tweets
 - [ ] Add unit tests